ROC-HCI/FacialAction/README.md

 To compile, go in the main folder and use: make

+Note: In case you get an error like "cannot open output file bin/face_tracker: No such file or directory", just create an empty "bin" directory in the main folder.

 Needs OpenCV.
 Check out the instructions in the following page.
 Make sure you use correct versions for each package. http://www.ozbotz.org/opencv-installation/